 The Nursing Camel Sculpture

-But it’s not only creatures of the past but also of the present and creatures formed by the artist’s imagination that you will find when you visit Borrego Springs, California.
+But it’s not only creatures of the past but also of the present and creatures formed by the artist’s imagination that you will find when you visit Borrego Springs to check out these metal sculptures.

 The Borrego Springs Serpent Sculpture

-Our favorite?
+Our favorite Borrego Springs sculpture?
 The Serpent.
 It is divided into parts to make the illusion that it is going in and out of the sand.
 At the same time, when you’re driving to it, the head is on one side of the road, and the tail is on another.

 The Scorpio and Grasshopper Sculpture

-Besides the serpent, you’ll find T-rex, mammoth, tortoise, a nursing camel, wild sheep, and even a jeep.
-Did I mention there are 130 sculptures in the Borrego Valley?
-Yup!
-I hope to see more on another visit.
+Besides the serpent, you’ll also find a giant metal sculpture of a T-rex, a mammoth, tortoise, a nursing camel, wild sheep, and even a jeep, all scattered around the Borrego Springs desert floor.

 Desert Tortoise Sculpture